todar/VBA-Boilerplate/README.md

       ArrayDimensionLength A                   '--> 1 (single dim array) IsArrayEmpty A                           '--> False

-      'CAN FLATTEN JAGGED ARRAY WITH SPREAD FORMULA
+      ' Example where you can flatten a jagged array.
+      ' @note You can also spread dictionaries and collections as well.
-      A = Array(1, 2, 3, Array(4, 5, 6, Array(7, 8, 9))) 'COULD ALSO SPREAD DICTIONAIRES AND COLLECTIONS AS WELL
+      A = Array(1, 2, 3, Array(4, 5, 6, Array(7, 8, 9)))
       A = ArraySpread(A)                       '--> 1,2,3,4,5,6,7,8,9

-      'MATH EXAMPLES
+      ' Functions dealing with Math operators.
       ArraySum A                               '--> 45
       ArrayAverage A                           '--> 5

-      'FILTER USE'S REGEX PATTERN
+      ' Filter uses REGEX patterns.
       A = Array("Banana", "Coffee", "Apple", "Carrot", "Canolope") A = ArrayFilter(A, "^Ca|^Ap")

-      'ARRAY TO STRING WORKS WITH BOTH SINGLE AND DOUBLE DIM ARRAYS!
+      ' Array to string works with both single and double DIM arrays.
       Debug.Print ArrayToString(A)
   End Sub
   ```
   **[⬆ back to top](#table-of-contents)**